 This ornament has its origins in the Mughal times.
-It comprises of finger rings that are attached to an armlet.
-The connecting area usually contains designs of lotus, sun or moon.
+It comprises finger rings that are attached to an armlet.
+The connecting area usually contains designs of the lotus, the sun, or the moon.
 It is also known as Panchagala (jewel for the five fingers) or Hathphool.
-In Bengal it is known as ‘Ratnachur’.
-It consists of a Kundan-set flower-encrusted bracelet with a stone set chain leading to another flower on the back of the palm and similar chain connecting it to the five rings on the five fingers, each ring with a different flower motif.
+In Bengal, it is known as ‘Ratnachur’.
+It consists of a Kundan-set flower-encrusted bracelet with a stone-set chain leading to another flower on the back of the palm and a similar chain connecting it to the five rings on the five fingers, with each ring bearing a different flower motif.

 Mothiram ( Finger Rings)

 Mothiram or finger ring has a crucial role in weddings.
-It is part of culture and tradition of any society.
-Wearing wedding rings have a billion dollar sentimental value.
-Wedding ring shows the world that you value your spouse.
-Different varieties of Mothirams are available now:
+It is part and parcel of the culture and tradition of any society.
+Wearing wedding rings have a priceless sentimental value.
+The wedding ring shows the world that you value your spouse.
+There is a wide variety of Mothirams:

-Vanki Ring: This ornament has also traditional importance.
-Vanki or Kanganam is commonly used to ward off evil lucks.
-It has its own significance in Vedic terms.
-It is very unique because of its inverted V-shaped design.
+Vanki Ring: Vanki Ring: This ornament has also traditional importance.
+Vanki or Kanganam is commonly used to ward off bad luck and is unique because of its inverted V-shaped design.

-Anaval Mothiram : Two or three elephant hair wire are using to make this rings The elephant hair is fixed on the ring or in between the gold ring.
+Anaval Mothiram : Anaval Mothiram: Two or three elephant hair wires are used to make these rings.
+The elephant hair is fixed on the ring or in between the gold ring.

-Vatche Rings: These particular rings are popular for engagements.
+Vatche Rings: Vatche Rings: These rings are popular for engagements.

 Oddiyanam or Kamarband (hip chain or waist belt)

-Handcrafted exclusive gold plated hip belts called as Kamarband or Oddiyanam.
-The ornament is carved intricately with Goddess Lakshmi imprints.
-This waist ornament of South India is encrusted with rose cut diamonds, emeralds, and cabochon rubies.
-Peacocks, flowers, buds and leaves intermingle in riotous profusion.
+These are handcrafted exclusive gold plated hip belts.
+The ornament is carved intricately with Goddess Lakshmi’s impressions.
+This waist ornament, native to South India, is encrusted with rose-cut diamonds, emeralds, and cabochon rubies.
+Peacocks, flowers, buds, and leaves intermingle in riotous profusion in the design.

-This hip ornament or Waist belt with precious Ruby & Emerald stones studded on it.
-The pattern is exclusively designed floral and peacock designs.
-In Bengal it is known as Chadra Haar and this ornament’s design pattern is also different in the eastern India.
-It comprises of a series of chains made up of minute gold balls held in the criss-cross gold wire, leading down to an elaborate filigree pendant with a floral motif.
+This hip ornament or waist belt is studded with precious ruby and emerald stones.
+The pattern bears exclusively designed floral and peacock designs.
+In Bengal, it is known as Chadra Haar and its designs have a unique aesthetic in eastern India.
+It consists of a series of chains made up of minute gold balls held in criss-crossing gold wire, leading down to an elaborate filigree pendant with a floral motif.

 KOLUSU (foot ornament)

-‘Kolusu’ or Anklet is worn by girls and women on weddings and festive occasions.
+‘Kolusu’ or anklet is worn by girls and women at weddings and on festive occasions.
 A kolusu makes a pleasant sound when the girl or the bride moves around.
-Traditionally, it is made of silver but it is also available in gold.
+Traditionally, it is made of silver but is also available in gold.
 The name of this ornament varies in different India states.
 It is also known as payal, gajra, sankla, chanjar, zanjiri, and kaappu.